 I am a Roy McMurtry Fellow in Legal History and a PhD candidate at the Institute for the History and Philosophy of Science & Technology at the University of Toronto.
 I was trained as a psychologist in Italy and the US.
 Before moving to Canada for my doctoral studies, I worked as a health promoter in reception centres for political refugees in the European Union and as a recruiter for a Dutch multinational firm.
 I have written about the procedures for involuntary detention in common law jurisdictions, the notion of deviance in statistics, and on the burden of stigma in mental health.
 As a doctoral candidate at the University of Toronto, I teach courses on the history of human sciences and medicine.
 My research has been supported by the Ontario Government, the Osgoode Law Society, the Centre for Addiction and Mental Health, and the American Historical Association.

-I collaborate with the World Health Organization’s Mental Health Unit on the MiNDbank Project.
+I collaborate with the World Health Organization’s Mental Health and Human Rights Unit on the MiNDbank Project.

 I am an Editor of H-Madness.

-In my free time, I like playing Delta Blues (in Open G), Boxing (Welter), Trail Running (from 10K to 30K), and watching very long Movies (like There Will be Blood).
+In my free time, I like playing Delta Blues (in Open G), Boxing (Welter) and watching very long Movies (like There Will be Blood).